Dodelidoo-Labs/imagus/README.md

 # iMagus

-A Comic Generator based on GPT and Dall-E.
+A Comic Generator based on GPT & Dall-E _or_ LeonardoAI

 ## Purpose